 - In high or low pH extends for a long time, it will make shrimp grow slowly, stunting growth and susceptible to diseases.

-- It can cause stress, less survivals, low reproduction and leads to poor growth.
+- It can cause stress, less survivals, low reproduction (or eggs loss) and leads to poor growth.

 Signs of sub-optimal pH include: